 Like a well-built sniper rifle, every bow is unique and will prefer a slightly different type of “ammo” for maximum accuracy.
 Instead of the powder, primer and bullet, we have the arrow shaft, fletching, broadhead and weight-forward specs of the arrow to fine tune.

 The sweet spot for maximum accuracy is finding the right combination of all these.
 This can be time-consuming and difficult (it requires lots of testing and measuring group sizes downrange), but as with a rifle, the winning combination brings on major tack-driving lethalness.

-Experiment with different vanes, broadheads and point weight until you figure out what shoots best.
+Experiment with different vanes, broadheads and point weights until you figure out what shoots best.
 In many cases, finding this sweet spot can be as simple as increasing the arrow’s front of center (FOC).
 Easton recommends 10 to 15 percent weight-forward for hunting arrows.
 If you don’t know how to compute FOC weight, there are several calculators available online.
-To use them, you need to know your arrow’s total length and its nock-to-balance point, which is the distance from the arrow nock to the point on the shaft where the arrow will balance.
+If you're looking to then determine your arrow's momentum and kinetic energy, Realtree's calculator will help you tremendously.

 If you are shooting less than 10 percent weight forward, you should consider a switch from 100- to 125-grain points, or from 4-inch vanes to 2-inch.
 This simple change will alter FOC by 2 to 3 percent.